espocrm/documentation/docs/administration/entity-manager.md

 #### Many-to-Many

-Relationship panels on both sides.
+After you created the relationship, relationship panels will be available on both sides (at Administration > Entity Manager > {Entity Type} > Layouts > Bottom Panels).

 #### One-to-One Right